Sanjit1806/RAG_CohereLLM-ChatBot/README.md

 ### 2. Running the Web App using Flask

-The project includes a basic frontend to ask questions through a web interface, served using Flask.
+The project includes a basic frontend to ask questions through a web interface served using Flask.

 1. Navigate to the `frontend` folder where the `app.py` is located.

-2. Ensure Flask is installed (add this to your `requirements.txt` if needed):
+2. Run the Flask app:
     ```bash
-    pip install flask
-    ```

-3. Run the Flask app:
-    ```bash
     python frontend/app.py
     ```

-4. Open your web browser and go to `http://127.0.0.1:5000`.
+3. Open your web browser and go to `http://127.0.0.1:5000`.

 ## Files